o4b-eth/awesome-rocketpool/Community FAQ.md

   - [There is an application pending for Maker to accept rEth as collateral](https://vote.makerdao.com/polling/QmV4YgXs?network=mainnet#poll-detail)
     - :bangbang: This is current up for vote.
 The voting is available for 14 days and started on 19/04/2021.
   - [There is an application pending for Aave to accept rEth as collateral](https://governance.aave.com/t/proposal-add-support-for-reth-token/3585)
+* Do I need to pay taxes when swapping to rEth?
+  - (Not Financial Advice) This differs based on the country you are in.
+Please consult with a tax consultant.

 ## :moneybag: RPL
 * [What is the point of owning RPL?](https://www.reddit.com/r/ethstaker/comments/mwib11/rocketpool_community_resources/gvkik78?utm_source=share&utm_medium=web2x&context=3)